Books and Travel I wanna do and read before I die – A sort of bucket list

 If people want to give/present books to me then such books need to be in hard-cover or better please.

 a.
 Lord of the Rings – Fantasy has always been a weak point of mine and Tolkien is no different.
 The multi-layered endearing tale of friendship between the later Mayor of the Shire and true friend Samwise Gamgee and the somewhat weak Frodo Baggins set against the background of fictional Middle-Earth would probably be known till the end of time.
+One of the most interesting characters Tom Bombadil doesn’t exist in the movie version while he is there in the novel.
+Also you realize that events took far far apart then as shown in the movies.

 b.Eldest – Christopher Paolini middle book in the Trilogy which is again set in the fictional world of alagaesia .
 (It is not the start, nor the end, but the journey that stays with you – Shirish, Old Jungle saying 🙂 .)